 The prayer plant goes into a dormancy phase during the winter.
 Avoid watering the plant, and let it rest in a darker room during the winter.
 The prayer plant will return to life when you water it in the early springtime.

-- Green Prayer Plants, aka 'Beauty Kim' Prayer Plants, originate from the tropics in Brazil and love to dance in the moonlight.
+- Red Prayer Plants originate from the tropics in Brazil and love to dance in the moonlight.
 They get their nickname "prayer plant" from their leaves folding up at night, which mimics hands praying.
 It's been said they do this to make sure their roots get access to rainfall.

 - Sunlight: Low to bright indirect light.
 Direct light will burn his leaves.